-In the new funding period, the EIT RIS will be integrated in the KICs' multi-annual strategies and will seek to involve more partners, and support more projects, coming from the EIT RIS eligible countries.
-The EIT will closely monitor the implementation of the renewed Regional Innovation Scheme strategy by the KICs as well as the EIT RIS Implementation Framework (2022-2027), with support from an EIT RIS Advisory Group to be established in 2022.
-Results, lessons learned, and good practices will be shared with relevant European Commission services, the European Parliament and with Member States through existing fora.
+In the new funding period, the EIT RIS has been integrated in the KICs' multi-annual strategies and will seek to involve more partners, and support more projects, coming from the EIT RIS eligible countries.
+The EIT will closely monitor the implementation of the enhanced Regional Innovation Scheme by the KICs in line with the EIT RIS Implementation Framework (2022-2027), with support from an EIT RIS Advisory Group established in 2022.
+Results, lessons learned, and good practices will be shared, as appropriate, with relevant European Commission services, the European Parliament and with Member States through existing fora.
 The EIT will carry out targeted EIT RIS communication activities such as EIT-KIC events held in EIT RIS eligible countries and regions, EIT RIS information sessions jointly with other EU bodies, programmes, instruments and initiatives, and work on the appropriate online visibility of the Scheme.
+Similar activities to promote EIT opportunities will also be implemented in the Western Balkans, where appropriate, with support from EU and non-EU bodies, programmes, instruments and initiatives.
 A common approach of the EIT RIS among KICs, including the establishing and implementing common principles and minimum standards for EIT RIS Hubs, will be encouraged with the aim of increasing the impact of the scheme.
-Furthermore, synergies with other funding instruments will be sought after, notably ESIF and IPA III, and alignment and complementarity with the Smart Specialisation Strategies, as well as explore synergies and complementarities with relevant EU and non-EU bodies, programmes, instruments and initiatives, including, where deemed of added value, conclude Memoranda of Understanding.
+A similar approach will also be encouraged for the EIT KICs' Western Balkan activities.
+Furthermore, synergies with other funding instruments will be sought, notably ESIF and IPA III, and alignment and complementarity with the Smart Specialisation Strategies, as well as explore synergies and complementarities with relevant EU and non-EU bodies, programmes, instruments and initiatives, including, where deemed of added value, conclude Memoranda of Understanding.